 Section 2.
 Qualifications.
 Directors shall be the age of majority in the

 State of Indiana.
-Directors must be paid members of the Society and attend
+Directors must be paid members of the Society.

 Section 3.
 Duties and Responsibilities.
 The Board of Directors shall